kbaseattic/assembly/doc/client_tutorial.md

 ar-run --pair p1.fq p2.fq | ar-run -p tagdust idba -m "my test"
 ```

 This command should return as soon as the data is uploaded.
-Note we
+Note that we
 are also explicitly invoking the `tagdust` preprocessing module and
 the `idba` assembler using the `-p` pipeline option.
 You can use the
 `ar-avail` command to list all the modules supported.
 We will describe